-System of Least Prompts (Increasing Assistance)

-- Select a response latency (a time delay between the moment something is initiated, and the moment one of its effects begins or becomes detectable) and two to four different prompts that suit student and task; arrange prompts in an order from least assistance to most assistance (e.g., verbal, verbal 1 model, verbal 1 physical). - Student is asked to perform the task and allowed the latency to respond. - Whenever a correct response (or a prompted correct) is made, reinforcement is given and the next training set/trial provided. - If student makes an error or no response, the first prompt in the hierarchy is given and the latency waited.
-If the student again makes an error or no response, the next prompt is given and the latency provided, and so on through the last level of prompt. - Errors are interrupted with the next prompt. - The last prompt should be adequate to produce a response. - Prompt fading generally occurs as students learn to respond to less intrusive prompt and then become independent.

-Supportive Research: Extensive with both discrete and chained tasks; less support with student who have multiple, severe disabilities and with basic selfcare tasks.
+Description of Prompt System Supportive Research and Considerations for Use System of Least Prompt s (Increasing Assistance) Select a response latency (a time delay between the moment something is initiated, and the moment one of its effects begins or becomes detectable) and two to four different prompts that suit student and task; arrange prompts in an order from least assistance to most assistance (e.g., verbal, verbal 1 model, verbal 1 physical).
+Student is asked to perform the task and allowed the latency to respond.
+Whenever a correct response (or a prompted correct) is made, reinforcement is given and the next training set/trial provided.
+If student makes an error or no response, the first prompt in the hierarchy is given and the latency waited.
+If the student again makes an error or no response, the next prompt is given and the latency provided, and so on through the last level of prompt.
+Errors are interrupted with the next prompt.
+The last prompt should be adequate to produce a response.
+Prompt fading generally occurs as students learn to respond to less intrusive prompt and then become independent.
+Supportive Research: Extensive with both discrete and chained tasks; less support with student who have multiple, severe disabilities and with basic self- care tasks.
 In comparisons with delay, outcomes are the same or less efficient (errors, time to criterion, etc.).
 More efficient to use a prescriptive (individually suited) set of prompts than the traditional three (verbal, model, physical) but may be more difficult for staff.
 Considerations: While hierarchies of verbal, model, and physical prompts are most prevalent, many options for simpler hierarchies exist (gestural, gestural + partial physical, gestural + full physical).
 Requires a lot of practice to use consistently but versatile across tasks.
 May be intrusive and stigmatizing.
 Some question the amount of time between task stimuli and responding and the change of response modalities across different prompts.
 Can be used with forward or backward chaining or when a total task format is used.
 Recommended Use: If learning is in acquisition, avoid more than two levels of prompt.
 If learning is in fluency stage, this is more efficient than decreasing assistance.
 Reduce intrusiveness of prompts for use in later learning phases.